Colleen-Cobb/Web-Design-Challenge/README.md

 The website consists of the following pages:

-Landing page

-Comparison page

-Data page

-Four visualization pages
+###
+Landing page that explains the purpose of the project as well as a link to each of the four visualiztion pages.

+Comparison page: This page compares each of the four visualizations(cloudiness, temperature, humidity, and wind speed).

+Data page: This page displays a responsive table of each city that was analyzed and the data within it.

+Four visualization pages: Each visualization page contains a descriptive title and heading and compares one of the four factors (cloudiness, temperature, humidity, and wind speed).

 ## Analysis

 Matplotlib was used to visualize the results of this data and uncover trends between latitude of cities and various variables such as maximum temperature (F), cloudiness, humidity percentage, and wind speed (mph).
 There are multiple scatter plots within WeatherPy that portray the relationships among latitude and previously stated variables, some including linear regression models to determine if there is a predictive value among the two variables.